coolgenerator/cse15l-lab-reports/report1/Report.md

 ![Image](cd_with_no_argument.png)
 My initial working directory is `/home/lecture1`

 When I use `cd` command with no arguments, the working directory changes to the home directory.
-There is no error and no output by executing this command.
+There is no error occured and no output by executing this command.

 #### ls
 ![Image](ls_with_no_argument.png)
 My working directory is `/home`

 When I use `ls` command with no arguments, the output display all the files under `/home` directory.
-This is no error.
+This is no error occured.
 In my case, there is a file in blue, so I know there is a **lecture** directory under my home directory.

 #### cat
 ![Image](cat_with_no_argument.png)